meta-lite/solana-hello-world/README.md

         -  Finally, we can now fund our wallet though the devnet faucet by running thr command `solana airdrop 1`
 1. Next we can proceed with writing and deploying the smart contract.
 You can choose any IDE for this portion, but I chose Visual Studio Code as it is what the vast majority of users are familiar with.
 With visual studio open, navigate to the home directory and find the `testnet-solana-wallet` folder.
 2. Open a new terminal by navigating the VS Code taskbar and selecting `Terminal` -> `New Terminal`
 3. In your new VS Code terminal execute the following command: `cargo init hello_world --lib`.
 This command builds a new local directory called `hello_world`.
-Let's choose this as our working directory by typing `cd hello_world` into our terminal.
+    -   Let's choose this as our working directory by typing `cd hello_world` into our terminal.
-4.
+4. Now, in the editor part of VS Code, lets open the